t-edson/PicPas/README.md

 PicPas works with a simplified version of the Pascal language, that has been adapted to work with limited resources small devices.

-Currently, it only supports the follwing types bit, byte, char, boolean and word (limited support).
+Currently, it only supports basic types.

-It includes a very complete IDE to facilitate the development of programs.
+It includes a very complete IDE to facilitate the development.

 The compiler includes optimization options so the code obtained is fairly compact, as that could generate any commercial compiler.

+## Installation

+PicPas doesn't need installation, and have not dependencies, except the commons of the operative system, where it's runnig.

+To run, it's only needed to download the folder from GitHub.
+There is a compiled  Windows-32 version (PicPas-win32.exe) and a Ubuntu version (PicPas-linux).

+If it's required other platform, it need to be compiled from the source code.

+When starting, PicPas could generate warning messsages, if not needed folders exist.

+## Hello World

 As an example the following code, is to blink a LED on port B: